The Stellas: Career

 In 2009, The Stellas tried out for the U.S. show Can You Duet, performing songs by Paul McCartney and Cyndi Lauper.
 Following their audition for the Country Music Television show, The Stellas performed weekly for millions of American viewers and earned fourth place in the competition.
 This led fellow Canadian and multi-platinum artist, Johnny Reid, to offer The Stellas the opening slot on his sold-out Canadian tour.
-Eventually, Brad and MaryLynne inked a deal with EMI Music Canada.
+Eventually, Brad and MaryLynne signed a deal with EMI Music Canada.
 In 2012, they released their self-titled album, which was produced by Britain's Nick Trevisick (Paramore, Katy Perry, Sting).
 The Stellas wrote most of the songs on their 10-track self-titled debut album, except for a cover of Fairground Attraction's “Perfect” and a live version of Boudleaux Bryant's “Love Hurts”.

 Collaborations on the album include Trevisick on “Take It Slow”, Pistol Annies’ Angaleena Presley on “I Can’t Listen to Love Songs” and multi-platinum Nashville songwriter John Scott Sherrill (Kris Kristofferson, Willie Nelson) on “Wished for You”.

 The Stellas were featured on volume 6 and volume 7 of the Now Country Canada albums.
 They are one of the two Canadian acts featured on those albums.
 They are also featured on The Best of Now Country Canada album that came out in May 2014.

 The Stellas have supported multiple sold-out tours with Zac Brown Band.
 Zac Brown recorded and released a song called "Let It Rain" that he wrote with Brad for his EP The Grohl Sessions, Vol. 1 (released in 2013).
 It is the only song on that album that Dave Grohl plays drums on.

 In July 2014, The Stellas released "Gravy", a blend of twang and tongue-in-cheek humor that doubles as the first single from the duo's second album.
 Fred Wilhelm, who helped The Stellas write "Gravy", co-wrote several other songs, including a track called "It Wouldn't Be This".